Sovereign AI

 Built for the teams the frontier labs cannot serve neutrally.

-Regulated industries with residency and logging obligations
+Regulated industries reviewing residency and logging obligations

 "You cannot rent intelligence from the same place that rents it to your competitor, and you cannot rent trust from the vendor whose model you are auditing.
 Own the weights.
 Own the data.
 Own the proof."